Fr33maan/redux-crud-async/README.md

 # TODO
 - make this module more database style with holding of previous records
+- update path to repo for travis CLI
 - better doc "how to use actions"
 - make api expectations editables
 - comment code